IBM-Cloud/terraform-ibm-openshift/README.md

 ## Overview
 Deployment of 'OpenShift Container Platform on IBM Cloud' is divided into separate phases.

-* Phase 1: Provision the infrastructure on IBM Cloud Use Terraform to provision the compute, storage, network & IAM resources on IBM Cloud Infrastructure
+* Phase 1: Provision the infrastructure on IBM Cloud <br>
+  Use Terraform to provision the compute, storage, network & IAM resources on IBM Cloud Infrastructure

-* Phase 2: Deploy OpenShift Container Platform on IBM Cloud Install OpenShift Container Platform which is done via Ansible playbooks - available in the https://github.com/openshift/openshift-ansible project.
+* Phase 2: Deploy OpenShift Container Platform on IBM Cloud <br>
+  Install OpenShift Container Platform which is done via Ansible playbooks - available in the https://github.com/openshift/openshift-ansible project.
   During this phase the router and registry are deployed.

-* Phase 3: Post deployment activities	Validate the deployment
+* Phase 3: Post deployment activities <br>
+  Validate the deployment

 The following figure illustrates the deployment architecture for the 'OpenShift Container Platform on IBM Cloud'.
 [TODO: Attach figure]